Planning your 2026 fundraising strategy?

 That way you’ll not only get new grants sent direct to your inbox every week… you’ll be able to isolate all grants relevant to you and your organization on an interactive spreadsheet.
 All for just $10 a month.

-So before that change - we’re going to extend some promotions to help make it even easier to make grants part of your growth strategy in 2026 and to train your teams on our guides and content.
+We want to make it even easier to make grants part of your growth strategy in 2026 and to train your teams on our guides and content.

 Worried you won’t have time to fully review the list below, dive into our database, and assess the new grant opportunities we send out on a weekly basis?